Creative Sprouts

 • How do you communicate with the parents?

 There are many ways.
 We love in person conversations at drop off and pick up, but if more time is needed for a conversation, we are happy to schedule a phone call or a zoom meeting.
 We also communicate regularly through our classroom management app in which you can direct message the teachers throughout the school day.
-Additionally, we email weekly or monthly newsletters depending on which class you're in.
+Additionally, we send weekly newsletters updating you on what we are doing in class!
 We want parents to know everything that's going on with their children.
 Communication is very important to us.

 • Do you offer parent/teacher conferences?